Dr. William Skilling

 In addition to serving as COO of MIPS, Dr. Skilling is President and owner of Reimagine Education, LCC.
-Prior to his current position, Dr. Skilling was president of an international education company, and a public school’s educator for 35 years in which he served as a principal and superintendent for the last 23 years.
+Prior to his current position, Dr. Skilling was president of an international education company, and a public school educator for 35 years in which he served as a principal and superintendent for the last 23 years.
 The schools he served received numerous awards for student achievement, innovation, and in creating unique educational opportunities.
 His high school was a National Exemplary Blue Ribbon School in 2000.
 He was Principal of the Year in Michigan in 1995.
 Byron Center High School was a pioneer in distance learning when they started offering distance learning classes in 1993.

 In 2003, Dr. Skilling became superintendent of Webberville Community Schools.
-While serving as superintendent for four years, he assisted in stopping eleven years of declining student enrollment.
+During his four years as superintendent, he managed to reverse an eleven-year streak of declining student enrollment.
 During his last three years as superintendent, the district experienced three consecutive years of student enrollment growth.
 Webberville also passed a sinking fund and bond issue to improve their facilities and build new ones.

 A major accomplishment was the community partnerships that were developed to build One of Dr. Skilling’s most significant accomplishments during his time at Webberville was his part in forging important community partnerships in order to build and operate the Spartan Center.
 The Spartan Center provided the first wellness/fitness center for all community members regardless of income.
 The facility provided free healthcare and physical therapy services as well to those who could not afford it.
 In addition, the Spartan Center was used for high school athletics and physical education classes.

-During Dr. Skilling’s tenure, Webberville Community Schools was recognized for academic excellence.
-Examples include Webberville Middle School receiving the Michigan Association of School Board’s Curriculum Excellence Award and the Michigan Best Award in 2006.
+During Dr. Skilling’s tenure, Webberville Community Schools were recognized for academic excellence.
+Webberville Middle School received the Michigan Association of School Board’s Curriculum Excellence Award and the Michigan Best Award in 2006.
 In 2007, Webberville Elementary School received the Michigan Blue Ribbon Exemplary School Award.
-In addition to these awards both the elementary and middle school saw three consecutive years of student achievement growth.
+In addition to these awards, both the elementary and middle school saw three consecutive years of student achievement growth.